About Me and My Site

 How many cameras do I have? top

-I have a Nikon D3 chained-down in my studio in an industrial area of San Diego.
+I have a Nikon D3 chained-down in my studio in Manhattan.

 I still have my first dream camera, a Minolta SR-T-102 that I got for Christmas, used, in 1974, back at my mom's house.